bizancio3/ml-zoomcamp/07-midterm-project/README.md

 <br />

 **Problem statement**
-> ### Can we conclude based on basic analytics whether a sample is safe to drink? (level of potability)
+> ### Can we conclude based on basic physicochemical analysis whether a sample of water is safe to drink? (level of potability)

 ## 2. Source
 `water_potability.csv` - contains water quality metrics for 3276 different water bodies